GrahamArden/notes/work/SunCheck/SunCheck_Fraction_n_setup.md

 Work instruction:  TV-PRC-3

+_Note: In-vivo dosimetry is not commisioned for Halcyon plans_

 Export the patient plan to Suncheck
 - _For "plan of the day" treatments (e.g. Bladder) export all the plans except the setup plan_